 Music: Paul Gaudynski, Tony Finlayson

-On 26 June 1993 R.E.D. sat at a kitchen table and gave an informal interview -- really an autobiography -- of his work and life while he and four women chatted.
-The women were Meg Schrank, Judy Steele, Betty Saluman, and Cate Deicher.
-Topics include Dunn's experiences with Cunningham and Cage, his work with the Judson Church workshops, and his study of the Laban/Bartenieff Movement Systems (including discussion of the Diagonals and the Dimensional Cross).
+On June 26, 1993, Robert Ellis Dunn sat at a kitchen table and chatted with Meg Schrank, Judy Steele, Betty Saluman, and Cate Deicher, giving an informal interview—really an autobiography—on his work and life.
+Topics included Dunn's experiences with Merce Cunningham and John Cage, his work with the Judson Church workshops, and his study of the Laban/Bartenieff Movement Systems (including discussion of the Diagonals and the Dimensional Cross).

-Landings: Choreography/Dancers by Anita Feldman (former R.E.D. assistant) and Gary Schall; Costume by Denise Mitchell; Tap Device developed by Anita Feldman
+Landings: Choreography/Dancers by Anita Feldman (former assistant to Dunn) and Gary Schall; Costume by Denise Mitchell; Tap Device developed by Anita Feldman

 Exile: Choreography by Regina Miranda with Dancers Marina Martins, Tymberly Canales, Marcia Monroe, Carole Lee